Cadillac Eldorado: 4.1 L

-This lightweight engine, used in all full-size 1982 Cadillacs (except limousines) was a wet-sleeve design that mated cast-iron heads to an aluminum block.
+This lightweight engine, used in all full-size 1982 Cadillacs (except limousines), was a wet-sleeve design that mated cast-iron heads to an aluminum block.
 Many HT-4100s were replaced under warranty due to aluminum oil pump failure, cam bearing displacement, intake gasket failure (scrubbing of the bi-metal interface), weak aluminum block castings and bolts pulling the aluminum threads from the block.

 350 diesel

-The Oldsmobile 350 ci diesel engine was available as an option all years, but due to its unreliable reputation and the inversion of gasoline to diesel pricing during the early 1980's, its popularity waned.
+The Oldsmobile 350 ci diesel engine was available as an option all years, but its popularity waned due to its unreliable reputation and the inversion of gasoline to diesel pricing during the early 1980s.
 Initially rated 126 PS (93 kW; 125 hp), design changes and reduction in compression ratio reduced its output to 106 PS.
 A diesel-equipped 1982 model with this engine had a top speed of 155 km/h and a 0-60 time of 17.3 sec, with fuel economy of 25 mpg.

 V8-6-4 L62

 For 1981 only, the Eldorado was fitted with a V8-6-4 variable displacement variant of the 368 engine.
-4 solenoids fitted to the cylinder heads allowed deactivation of two or four cylinders under light load conditions, and only when in high gear.
+Four solenoids fitted to the cylinder heads allowed deactivation of two or four cylinders under light load conditions, and only when in high gear.
 The system was dropped due to customer complaints regarding vibration, and failure to gain agreement with the NHTSA on appropriate government fuel economy (CAFE) ratings, defeating the initial intent of the system.
-On CAFE-exempt vehicles, such as the limousine and commercial chassis, the V864 system continued to be used through 1985.
+On CAFE-exempt vehicles, such as the limousine and commercial chassis, the V8-6-4 system continued to be used through 1985.

 The 368 engine itself was very durable, its only modification being solenoids attached to the heads, but the electronics, software and valve switch gear were the source of continued customer complaints.
 Since modulated displacement mode only operated when the transmission was in high gear, disabling the system was as simple as unplugging a single connector, leaving the engine to operate on all eight cylinders.